The Context

 /search?q=how to test code in Java&df=text_without_synonyms_phrases

-Note for Elasticsearch users: you will find some difference in applying what is described above.
+Note for Elasticsearch users: you will find some differences in applying what is described above.
 Although the auto_generate_phrase_queries attribute is also present in Elasticsearch, it doesn’t have the same effect.
-What you’re looking for is an attribute which is not related with field types, it is a query attribute [2] [3] and it is called auto_generate_synonyms_phrase_query.
+What you’re looking for is an attribute which is not related to field types, it is a query attribute [2] [3] and it is called auto_generate_synonyms_phrase_query.

 Andrea Gazzarini